rstudio/shinycoreci/README.md

 remotes::install_github("rstudio/shinycoreci")
 ```

+TODO-barret document about the order
+TODO-barret make a testthat test to make sure the remotes are installed in the correct order.
+Use `shinycoreci:::cached_shinycoreci_remote_deps()` for help

 These `Remotes` will be installed to make sure the latest package development is working as expected:

   - [r-lib/fastmap](http://github.com/r-lib/fastmap)